 Over the next twelve months and beyond, the Council will continue to look outward, focusing on putting in place long-term measures that will help the city to fulfil its potential.

 Issues that we will be focusing on include:

-- Helping to overcome some of the problems around skills that communities face as a result of inequality
+- Helping to overcome some of the problems around skills that restrict access to jobs

-- Jobs
+- Creating new jobs

 - Working with others.

 Skills